ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

-5. Change to the directory for this first lab.
+5. Change to the directory for this lab.
 ```
 cd cc201/labs/1_ContainersAndDocker/
 ```